cancerberoSgx/typescript-poor-man-reflection/README.md

 # typescript-poor-man-reflection

-An unconventional way of getting TypeScript code information as text at runtime
+An unconventional way of getting TypeScript code information (like types), as text, at runtime

 # Why ?